 Mammoth gets 300 days of sunshine per year highlighting gorgeous spots like Mt.
 Whitney and Ancient Bristlecone Pine Forest.
 Plus, the geological features are incredible: granite domes, lava tubes, basalt columns and natural hot springs, to name a few.
 Visit the Mammoth Activity center to get information on hiking, gondola rides, mountain climbing, swimming, zip-lining and bungy jumping.
 Try fly fishing on the San Joaquin River.
 Or hike the Trail to Rainbow Falls to take in stunning views of the San Joaquin River as it plunges 100+ feet.
 Wherever you go in Mammoth, the scenery is breathtaking.

 Yosemite National Park is located in western Sierra Nevada.
-An astounding 4 million visitors come to Yosemite each year in search of giant Sequoia groves, waterfalls and granite cliffs.
+An astounding 4 million visitors come to Yosemite each year in search of adventurous hiking trails or quaint spots to get cozy.
 95% of the land is considered wilderness; home to 160 rare plants, plus rare geological formations.